top of page

 Findlay:

-..to extend the activities into a wider field [and] cutting out the sole ownership of the SNU.
-Trying to extend it, and we can hope that it will all appear, [and] eventually be, what I know you wished it to be, and that is a proving ground for human activity in the mediumistic sense.
+..to extend – extend the activities into a wider field, cutting out the sole ownership of the SNU.
+Trying to extend it, and we can hope that it [would] eventually be, what I know you wished it to be, and that is a proving ground for human activity in the mediumistic sense.

 Findlay: